ahmedcader/Spellpad/Readme.md

 # [Spellpad](https://cdemha.github.io/Spellpad)

-Spellpad is a free word processing tool which includes a built in spellchecker (using the WPF RichTextBox control) and other special features and enhancements which make it better than the default Notepad program but under Microsoft Word.
-It is well designed and straightforward and comes with a simplistic user interface which makes it easy to use.
+Spellpad is a free word processing tool which includes a built in spellchecker (using the WPF RichTextBox control) and other special features and enhancements.
+Spellpad is meant to be, feature and functionality wise, between Notepad++ and Microsoft Word.

 ### Releases
 Currently Spellpad is only support on Windows.
 You can [view the releases here.](https://github.com/CDemha/Spellpad/releases)